lsh-cloud/NHS-RTT-Performance-Analysis/README.md

 ## Overview

 This project explores the NHS Referral to Treatment (RTT) waiting list using **Power BI**.
-In particular this report allows the user to explore which providers are meeting the NHS Constitutional Standard of seeing 92% of patients within 18 weeks, and which specialities are performing well.
+In particular, this report allows users to explore which providers are meeting the NHS Constitutional Standard of treating 92% of patients within 18 weeks and which specialities are performing well.

 ## Tools Used